 - There are two ingredients to be aware of in this essential oil, 1,8-cineole and terpinen-4-ol.
 Australian standards (incidentally the only country with standards for tea tree oil) dictate the 1,8-cineole to be about 15% and the terpinen-4-ol to be about 30% or more.

 - You should also know that the 1,8-cineole is a very serious irritant and exposure to air increases the risk of allergic reactions and irritation.
 The exposure to air, light, and heat increase the breakdown of components of the oil and increase their tendency to irritate and cause more problems.
 Which I interpret to mean that keeping a bottle at the barn is probably not a super good idea.

-You should also know that tea tree oil is very toxic, and if ingested, can lead to lethargy, confusion, diarrhea, and even coma and death.
+- Tea tree oil is very toxic and can lead to lethargy, confusion, diarrhea, and even coma and death if ingested.

-- So, if you use it topically on your horse, be darn tooting sure it’s formulated correctly AND he won’t lick it.
+- So, if you use it topically on your horse, be sure it’s formulated correctly AND he won’t lick it.